-Tracks names are date formatted as YYMMDDHHMM.
+Tracks names are date formatted as YYMMDDHHMM or YYMMDD_HHMMSS.
 For example, the name of the track that started on 8:30AM Nov 6, 2025 is 2511060830.

 Use the Anchorages & Marinas files to associate track locations with their filenames.
 Some entries in Anchorages & Marinas files will not have an associated track.
 Some may have two or more tracks.